Beating the House

 When chiropractors rely on this widespread belief about having to see a chiropractor for life as a way to get patients to follow through and embrace chiropractic as a lifestyle decision, they set a trap.
 For themselves.
 A trap that needlessly poisons their patient relationships and creates a never-ending need for still more new patients.
 Since this trap isn’t sprung until many weeks or months later, many chiropractors fail to see that neglecting this issue is one reason why their patient relationships end so badly.

-“Today is my last visit and I just want to thank you for the great care you’ve given me and should I or anyone I know need a chiropractor, I’m going to send them your way.”
+“Today is my last visit and I just want to thank you for the great care you’ve given me.
+Should I or anyone I know need a chiropractor, I’m going to send them your way.”

 Instead, patients plan their escape.
-You (or more likely your CA) may recognize this common technique: almost perfect compliance with your care recommendations until they feel better and then a few missed appointments and reschedules followed by an inability to reach the patient by any other means than leaving a furtive if not awkward voice mail.
+You (or more likely your CA) may recognize this common technique: almost perfect compliance with your care recommendations, until they feel better.
+Then it’s a few missed appointments and reschedules, followed by an inability to reach the patient by any other means other than leaving an awkward voice mail.

-What makes the wasted energy consumed by the staff to track down wayward patients so tragic is that you created it!
-Your attempts to get patients to do something they don’t want, combined with not neutralizing the lifetime myth, plus failing to acknowledge your powerlessness, produce this predictable patient response.
+What makes the wasted energy exerted by the staff to track down wayward patients so tragic is that you created it.
+Your attempts to get patients to do something they don’t want to do, combined with not neutralizing the lifetime myth, plus failing to acknowledge your powerlessness, produce this predictable patient response.

 Why are patients reluctant to announce their last visit?
-Because of the two possible responses they imagine that their goodbye will produce:
+Because of the two possible responses they imagine that their thank you and goodbye will produce:

 1. The chiropractor melts into a weepy puddle of despair and loss, or

-As patients contemplate which response they’ll get, both of which they assume will be accompanied by large doses of guilt and shame, followed by embarrassment, they decide it’s best to simply make and break appointments until somebody (usually the CA) gets the idea that they’ve not coming back.
-And breaks it to you.
+As patients contemplate which response they’ll get, both of which they assume will be accompanied by large doses of guilt and shame, followed by embarrassment, they decide it’s best to simply make and break appointments until somebody (usually your CA) gets the idea that they’ve not coming back.
+And breaks the news to you.

 It gets worse.

 Since they discontinued their care as soon as they felt better (the allopathic model they’ve known their whole life), they are predisposed to a relapse.
 When it occurs, they have quandary.
-On one hand they’d prefer to return to the familiarity of your practice, but besides the “I-told-you-so” they imagine from you, they still smart from how rudely their last episode with you ended.
+On one hand, they’d prefer to return to the familiarity of your practice, but besides the “I-told-you-so” they imagine they’ll hear from you, they’re still smarting from how they disappointed you when they discontinued their care.

 Do I return?
 Do I consult another chiropractor?
 Do I try massage or acupuncture instead?

 “Oh, one last thing.
 Have you heard the one about, ‘Once-you-go-to-a-chiropractor-you-have-to-go-for-the-rest-of-your-life?’
 I just want you to know that it’s not true.
 You don’t have to do anything.
 Now, there are some things you can do to speed your recovery and help avoid a relapse, but how long you decide to benefit from chiropractic care is always up to you.
 You’re the boss.
-After all, it’s your body and your health we’re talking about here.
-So, when you’ve had enough chiropractic care, I hope you’ll let me know so we can celebrate your results, properly conclude your care and close our records.”
+After all, it’s your body and your health.
+So, when you’ve had enough chiropractic care, I hope you’ll let me know so we can celebrate your results, close your case file, and send you on your way.”

 Lighten up.
 Think long term.
 Aim for more reactivations.
 Stop trying to control something (patient behavior) that you are powerless to control.
-It’s unattractive, counterproductive and hinders reactivations and referrals.
+It’s unattractive, it’s counterproductive, and it hinders reactivations and referrals.